KirillKulaakov/Site1/README.md

 # Site1
-This is site for Chakaton
+This is site for Chakaton.
-Website for viewing information about students at school
+\nWebsite for viewing information about students at school